 these options to control which databases and tables are

-with.
+started with.
 (See Section 2.6, “Replication and Binary Logging Options and Variables”.)
-The filters
+The

-governed by these options can also be set dynamically using the
+filters governed by these options can also be set dynamically

-governing such filters are the same whether they are created on
+The rules governing such filters are the same whether they are

 FILTER.
 Note that replication filters cannot be used on

 Group Replication-specific channels on a MySQL server instance

 that is configured for Group Replication, because filtering